-Anyone who wishes to spend his holidays in a historic architectural monument can take a short trip back in time in the Huberhaus in the Upper Valais.
+Anyone who wishes to spend his holidays in a historic architectural monument can take a short trip back in time within the Huberhaus in the Upper Valais.
 The Huberhaus is a traditional alpine log house built in the 16th century.
-The old balconies, the soapstone stove in the living room and the creaking floors have retained the original charm of old timber houses, despite the new kitchen and bathroom.
-People were shorter in the old days: the ceiling height in the living room is just 1.88 meters.
+The old balconies, the soapstone stove in the living room and the creaking floors have all retained the traditional charm of an old timber house – despite the new kitchen and bathroom.
+People were shorter in those days: the ceiling height in the living room is just 1.88 meters.
 All the other rooms have normal room heights.
-The only heating comes from the wood-burning stove!
-The hut will accommodate four people at 1500 meters in the hamlet of Eggen.
-It doesn’t get much cosier than this, even if occasionally one of the guests does have to duck down a little.
+The only source of heat is the wood-burning stove!
+The hut accommodates four people at 1,500 meters in the village of Eggen.
+It doesn’t get much cosier than this, even if occasionally one of the guests does have to duck a little.

 The house is operated by “„Ferien im Baudenkmal“ (Holiday in the monument), a project of the Swiss Heritage Protection at the interface of tourism and historic preservation.
 On their website magnificasa.ch you find more houses to rent.